-G is constructed so that there exists a $B(0, R)$ such that any two geodesics between any two of the generating balls intersects $B(0, R)$.
+G will be a Schottky group.
+There exists a $B(0, R)$ such that any two geodesics between any two of the generating balls intersects $B(0, R)$.
 This gives us that $L_r(G) = L(G)$.
 Heuristically, the diameters of the generating balls must converge to zero at a specific rate that forces the group to be of convergence type.
 Then Ahlfors-Thurston implies that there is no conformal measure. □